pyshivam/echoBot/README.md

 Then, those functions are passed to the Dispatcher and registered at their respective places.

-Then, the bot is started and runs until we press Ctrl-C on the command line.
+Then, the bot will be started and runs until we press Ctrl-C on the command line.

 ## Installation